"Caught in a tango frenzy, women dance wildly and show their true selves." Estrella Colon (Argentina; 1952)

 About the artist

-As one of Japan’s most important creative minds, Hideo Takeda's work invariably speaks both to the past and the present, and to audiences globally.
+As one of Japan’s most important creative minds, Hideo Takeda's work invariably speaks to a global audience.
 Over his long career, Takeda has inhabited multiple identities and worked with innumerable media.
 His art is firmly rooted in the creative potential inherent in crossing boundaries and the freedom that comes with the refusal to be categorized.
 As a satirist, cartoonist, printmaker, photographer, illustrator, comedian, provocateur, and as both a citizen of Japan and a citizen of the world at large, the only persistent qualities of Takeda’s artistic output are flexibility, adaptation, and surprise.